OthmaneBlial/RAGify/DEPLOYMENT.md

 ## Deploy to Cloud Run

 `build.sh` automates Cloud Build submission and Cloud Run deployment.
-It automatically loads key/value pairs from `.env` (or `ENV_FILE=path/to/file`) when `CLOUD_RUN_ENV_VARS` is not explicitly supplied.
-Those variables are written to a temporary JSON map and passed to `gcloud run deploy --env-vars-file`, so URLs and other values do not need manual escaping.
-The script also ensures the base image exists before building the lighter application layer:
+It loads environment variables from `.env` (or `ENV_FILE=...`), rewrites `DATABASE_URL` to the Cloud Run–safe SQLite path, clears Redis, and then deploys a **single** container.
+No sidecars, stateful services, or manual `env-vars-file` juggling required:

 ```bash
 PROJECT_ID=my-project \